Aurelio logo

 Other Handoff Features

-There are a few other handoff-specific features that we can use.
-We can use these features in various ways, but they are particularly handy during the development and debugging of multi-agent workflows.
+There are a few other handoff-specific features that we can use, these can be used for various things but are particularly useful during development and debugging of multi-agent workflows.
 These features are:

 • on_handoff is a callback executed whenever a handoff occurs.
-It could be used in a production setting to maintain a record of handoffs in a database or in telemetry.
-In development, this can be a handy place to add print or logger.debug statements.
+It could be used in a production setting to maintain a record of handoffs in a DB or used in telemetry.
+In development this can be a handy place to add print or logger.debug statements.

-• input_type allows us to define a structured input format for generated information that our LLM will pass to our handoff callback.
+• input_type allows us to define a specific structured input format for generated information that will be passed to our handoff agents.

-• input_filter allows us to restrict the information passed to our handoff agents.
+• input_filter allows us to restrict the information being passed through to our handoff agents.

 We can set all of these via a handoff object, which wraps around our handoff agents and which we then provide via the Agent(handoffs=...) parameter.
 Let's start with the on_handoff parameter: